-Of course we all know how clunky the Sony menu system can feel at times, especially when you’re looking for a specific setting.
+The Sony menu system can feel clunky at times when you’re looking for a specific setting.

-I thought I’d throw together this quick guide to show you how I set up the audio settings on my a6500 after having trouble finding the right information online when I was looking for it.
+To make it easier for you, I thought I’d throw together this quick guide to show you how to set up the audio settings on your a6500.

-Here is what I’ll be covering in this quick guide today:
+Here is what we’re going to be covering in this quick guide today:

 - Where to find the audio settings in the camera menu.